MITRE ATT&CK

 Mark-of-the-Web Bypass

-ISO/container delivery bypasses MoTW propagation
+ISO/container delivery bypasses MoTW propagation, dll sideloading, etc

 T1553.001